Child arrangements and help from Mckenzie friend 30 years of experience

 Child arrangement orders tend to be used by the child's parents as part of the separation process; however, they are also used by other people.

-The circumstances surrounding a child arrangements order vary depending on each individual family and situation.
+The circumstances surrounding a child arrangements order vary depending on each family and situation.

 To make the arrangements clear and legally binding, some people enter into a child arrangement order by agreement, called a consent order.
-However, an order is usually applied for where arrangements cannot be agreed, or a person has encountered issues with previously agreed arrangements not being complied with.
+However, an order is usually applied for where arrangements cannot be agreed upon, or a person has encountered issues with previously agreed-upon arrangements not being complied with.

 Anyone with parental responsibility can apply for a child arrangement order.
 This can include: